aanilapaydin/WindTurbineSimulator/README.md

 is a PMSG generator.

 Requirements for development
-Qt 4.8 all in one
+---Qt 4.8 all in one
-QCustomPlot libraries
+---QCustomPlot libraries